rage/java-programming/data/part-4/3-files-and-reading-data.md

 <!-- Olioiden lukeminen tiedostosta on selkeä oma kokonaisuutensa, joka kannattaa eriyttää omaan metodiinsa.
 Näin tehdään myös seuraavassa tehtävässä. -->

-Reading objects from a file is a clear responsibility in and of itself, and should thus be isolated into a method.
+Reading objects from a file is a clear responsibility in and of itself, and should for that reason be isolated into a method.
 This is what we'll be doing in the next exercise.

 <!-- <programming-exercise name='Henkilot tiedostosta' tmcname='osa04-Osa04_30.HenkilotTiedostosta'> -->
 <programming-exercise name='Storing Records' tmcname='part04-Part04_30.StoringRecords'>